Edgar-Noita/CXBI/README.md

 ### steles
 This folder contains the stls files implemented in the simulations, including the human shape and the firearm.
 The Human shape stl was found in https://www.cgtrader.com/items/655802/download-page.
 The firearm was found in https://cults3d.com/en/3d-model/tool/the-phantom-s-guns-holsters.

+### synthetic_data.m
+It generates the CXBI data synthetically, using a random mask generated with matlab

 # Data organization-Reconstructions
 This folder contains the files to run the reconstruction algorithms.
 ### admm_bm3d.m